lzaaldian/lzaaldian.github.io/_posts/2020-10-12-linting-and-formatting-javascript-code.md

 ![errors displayed in terminal](/assets/images/2020-10-12-linting-and-formatting-javascript-code--14.png)
 ![formatted code](/assets/images/2020-10-12-linting-and-formatting-javascript-code--15.png)

+Now you can write clean code with confident 😎

 ### Why not install formatter in code editor?

 First, in my case, it makes Sublime Text freezing when formatting is in process.
 Using command line to format code is much faster.

 Second, you can hook with `precommit` to automatically format your code before committing changes.
 See [prettier-standard documentation](https://github.com/sheerun/prettier-standard#examples) to do this.

+### References

+- Code snippet for testing ESLint from [Builder Book](https://builderbook.org/books/builder-book/app-structure-next-js-hoc-material-ui-server-side-rendering-styles#eslint-and-prettier)